 Cash and cash equivalents consist of cash on hand, funds on deposit with financial institutions, and investments with original maturities of three months or less.
 At year end and throughout the year, the Organization's cash balances were deposited with multiple financial institutions.
-At June 30, 2019 and 2018, the balances in interest and non-interest-bearing accounts were insured by the FDIC up to \$250,000.
-At June 30, 2019 and 2018, there was approximately \$1,750,000 and \$1,200,000, of deposits held in excess of the FDIC limit, respectively.
+At June 30, 2020 and 2019, the balances in interest and non-interest-bearing accounts were insured by the FDIC up to \$250,000.
+At June 30, 2020 and 2019, there was approximately \$2,653,000 and \$1,750,000, respectively, of deposits held in excess of the FDIC limit.
 Management believes the Organization is not exposed to any significant credit risk on cash and cash equivalents and considers this a normal business risk.